OCA/product-variant/product_variant_update_price/README.rst

 Product Variants Update Prices
 ==============================

-This module make it easy to increase / decrease price of variants in a massive way.
+This module makes it easy to increase / decrease price of variants in a massive way.

 Usage